Rick Atkinson

-Lawrence Rush "Rick" Atkinson IV (born November 15, 1952) is an American author, most recently of The British Are Coming: The War for America, Lexington to Princeton, 1775–1777, the first volume in the Revolution Trilogy.
+Lawrence Rush "Rick" Atkinson IV (born November 15, 1952) is an American author and journalist.

+After working as a newspaper reporter, editor, and foreign correspondent for The Washington Post, Atkinson turned to writing military history.
+His eight books include narrative accounts of five different American wars.
 He has won Pulitzer Prizes in history and journalism.

-After working as a newspaper reporter, editor, and foreign correspondent for The Washington Post, Atkinson turned to writing military history.
-His seven books include narrative accounts of five different American wars.

 His Liberation Trilogy, a history of the American role in the liberation of Europe in World War II, concluded with the publication of The Guns at Last Light in May 2013.
 In 2010, he received the $100,000 Pritzker Military Library Literature Award for Lifetime Achievement in Military Writing.
-In 2019, Atkinson was named a Vincent J. Dooley Distinguished Fellow by the Georgia Historical Society, an honor that recognizes national leaders in the field of history as both writers and educators whose research has enhanced or changed the way the public understands the past.

 Life and career

 Atkinson was born in Munich to Margaret (née Howe) and Larry Atkinson, who was a U.S. Army officer.
 Turning down an appointment to West Point, he instead attended East Carolina University on a full scholarship, graduating with a bachelor of arts degree in English in 1974.
 He received a master of arts degree in English language and literature from the University of Chicago in 1975.

 While visiting his parents for Christmas at Fort Riley, Kansas, in 1975, Atkinson found a job as a newspaper reporter for The Morning Sun in Pittsburg, Kansas, covering crime, local government, and other topics in southeast Kansas, an area known as "the Little Balkans" for its ethnic diversity and fractious politics.
-In April 1977, he joined the staff of The Kansas City Times, working nights in suburban Johnson County, Kansas before moving to the city desk and eventually serving as a national reporter; in 1981, he joined the newspaper's bureau in Washington, D.C.
+In April 1977, he joined the staff of The Kansas City Times, working nights in suburban Johnson County, Kansas before moving to the city desk and eventually serving as a national reporter.

+In 1981, he joined the newspaper's bureau in Washington, D.C.
 He won the Pulitzer Prize for national reporting in 1982 for a "body of work" that included a series about the West Point class of 1966, which lost more men in Vietnam than any other Military Academy class.
 He also contributed to the newspaper's coverage of the Hyatt Regency walkway collapse in Kansas City, Missouri, for which the paper's staff in 1982 was awarded a Pulitzer Prize for local spot news reporting.